 WAR File Deployment

-After logging in to weblogic console using valid credentials which were set at the time of installation in the left side pane under Domain structure click on Deployments
+After logging in to the weblogic console using valid credentials which were set at the time of installation.
+In the left side pane under Domain structure click on Deployments

-Click on Install button under Configuration tab an Install Application Assistant will be displayed using this the required .war file can be imported into weblogic
+Click on the Install button under the Configuration tab an Install Application Assistant will be displayed using this the required .war file can be imported into weblogic

-Select installation type as application in next page which the Install Application Assistant will take you through on click of next
+Select the installation type as an application.
+On the next page of the Install Application Assistant click on next

-Select the available target types like admin server and managed servers if any depending on the requirement i.e in how many servers the application should be deployed
+Select the available target types like admin server and managed servers if any depending on the requirement i.e., in how many servers the application should be deployed

-Click on Finish button to finish the setup ,weblogic will automatically display the deployed application in the dashboard with status of the deployment like active for successful and errors if the deployment failed
+Click on the Finish button to complete the setup.
+WebLogic will automatically display the deployed application in the dashboard with the status of the deployment like active for successful and errors if the deployment failed

 Below is the dashboard view of weblogic